Wyko/essential_deathworlders/content/books/good-training/12-wargames.md

 Nobody could argue with that logic.

 One of the men complained.
 "Fuck, I ain’t ever hiked with anything this heavy.
-Close, I guess…"
+Close, I guess..."

 Walsh smiled, "It’s low gravity, too."
 The other man’s crestfallen expression was very memorable.
 "See why I kept at it?
 JETS is where it’s gonna be at an’ I want in.
 Also, y’never know, maybe I’ll try out for SOR again some day."